-Within three months of each Scheme year end, each Scheme employer must send to the appropriate LGPS administering authority a statement showing, for each separate employment of all employees who have been active members during the Scheme year:
+Table 5 shows the information that each Scheme employer must send to the appropriate administering authority at the end of each Scheme year.
+It must send this information for each separate employment of all employees who have been active members during the Scheme year.
+It must send the statement within three months of the end of the Scheme year.